Your Feet and Your Body Structure…or Biomechanics

 The system – developed by Dr Abbie Najjarine – has its origins in engineering, allowing the practitioner to analytically and holistically assess the patient’s biomechanical alignment, from the feet up, whilst educating the patient on the ‘why’ and ‘how’ of their condition.

 Ultimately, Dr. Abbie has combined many accepted techniques with his own unique approaches and methods into an easy to follow set of principles and formulas.

-Following assessment using NAS we can diagnose the cause of a patient’s biomechanical problems and pain.
+Following assessment using NBA we can diagnose the cause of a patient’s biomechanical problems and pain.
 Once the cause of pain is identified we can then treat the source, not just the symptoms.